Spider-Woman (Gwen Stacy): Publication history

 In 2022, a new limited series titled Spider-Gwen: Gwen-Verse by Tim Seeley and Jodi Nishijima was published, featuring Stacy traveling through time alongside alternative versions of herself (modeled after other Marvel heroes) to correct a disruption in the timeline.

+In 2023, a new limited series titled Spider-Gwen: Shadow Clones by Emily Kim, Kei Zama, and G. Geoffo was published, featuring Stacy facing clones of herself combined with the powers of various Earth-616 supervillains invading Earth-65.

+From 2023 to 2024, a new limited series titled Spider-Gwen: Smash by Melissa Flores and Enid Balam was published, featuring Stacy on tour with her band on Earth-65 as the band's lesbian leader Mary Jane Watson once again becomes Carnage and confesses her love to Gwen.

+In July 2024, Marvel announced a new limited series titled TVA by Loki season 2 writer Katharyn Blair following the Marvel Cinematic Universe iteration of the organization (retconned as the same iteration as the comic book version), who after the events of Deadpool & Wolverine, place Gwen into temporary "witness protection" on Earth-616 over the ongoing series Spider-Gwen: The Ghost-Spider, relaunched as All-New Spider-Gwen: Ghost-Spider in 2025.

 Fictional character biography

-Earth-65
+Origin

-In the alternate reality designated Earth-65, Gwen Stacy from Midtown High School is a drummer in a band called the Mary Janes, consisting of her and her friends Mary Jane Watson, Betty Brant and Glory Grant who compete with Felicia Hardy and her band the "Black Cats".
+In the alternate reality designated Earth-65, Gwen Stacy from Midtown High School is a drummer in a band called the Mary Janes, consisting of her and her friends Mary Jane Watson, Betty Brant, and Glory Grant, who compete with Felicia Hardy and her band the "Black Cats".
 Bitten by a radioactive spider, Gwen becomes the hero Spider-Woman.
-Shortly afterward, her friend and classmate Peter Parker attempts to exact revenge on those who bully him, becoming Earth-65's version of the Lizard.
-Gwen subdues him and Peter dies due to the chemicals he used for his transformation.
-Spider-Woman is greatly affected by Peter's death and inspired to use her power to protect others.
+Shortly afterward, her classmate and best friend Peter Parker attempts to become a superhero, inventing a serum that turns him into Earth-65's version of the Lizard.
+Unaware of the reptilian figure's true identity, Gwen fights Peter, eventually dealing him mortal injuries.
+Peter reverts to human form and dies in her arms; in his last words, he says he wanted to be like her.
+Spider-Woman is devastated by Peter's death and inspired to use her power to protect others as a way to atone for accidentally killing him.
 She is blamed for Parker's death publicly by J. Jonah Jameson.
-Her father, NYPD Chief George Stacy, hunts for Spider-Woman, aided by his world's Captain Frank Castle and Detective Jean DeWolff.
-During a later confrontation with her father, Gwen reveals her true identity to him.
+Her father, NYPD chief of police George Stacy, hunts for Spider-Woman, aided by his world's Captain Frank Castle and Detective Jean DeWolff.
+During a confrontation with her father, Gwen reveals her true identity to him.
 Shocked, he tells her to run.